top of page

-Start your visit at the Goshen County Visitor Center, and then start collecting incredible moments of your own.
-Here are a few ideas to get you started:
+Start your visit at the Goshen County Visitor Center (inside the Homesteaders Museum), then start collecting incredible moments of your own.

 Stroll the grounds once walked by fur trappers, Native Americans, pioneers, miners, and soldiers during the Western expansion.